 IR35, or off-payroll as it is now commonly referred to, came into effect in April 2000 as a way for HMRC to collect taxes and National Insurance Contributions (NICs) from disguised employees.

-HMRC came to the conclusion that too many individuals with PSCs were operating more similarly to employees, and were avoiding paying the correct amount of tax and NICs.
-As a result, ‘Off-payroll in the public sector’ was introduced in April 2017 to tackle this perceived tax avoidance through the use of intermediaries in the public realm (including the NHS and government departments).
-With most contract roles in the public sector falling inside IR35 due to the nature of the work, the best payroll options in the public sector are now umbrella company or agency PAYE.
+HMRC concluded that too many individuals with PSCs were operating similarly to employees and were avoiding paying the correct amount of tax and NICs.
+As a result, off-payroll in the public sector was introduced in April 2017 to tackle this perceived tax avoidance through the use of intermediaries in the public realm.
+The introduction of the legislation shifted the responsibility for determining the employment status from the individual working through the intermediary to the public sector client engaging them.